 - The company’s current property portfolio features core and non-core properties, including the Augustus Lithium and Titan Gold Properties (core), as well as the Kokanee Creek Gold Property and an option to acquire a 100% interest in the Scramble Mine Property (non-core).

 - The global precious metals market is forecast to reach a $362.1 billion valuation by 2027, while the lithium metal market is anticipated to reach $926.6 million that same year.

 - FE Battery Metals’ management team includes individuals with strong backgrounds in the financial management and energy sectors, including roles with prominent oil and gas firms.

 FE Battery Metals Corp.
-(CSE: FE) (OTCQB: FEMFD) is a publicly traded Canadian mineral exploration company.
+(CSE: FE) (OTCQB: FEMFF) is a publicly traded Canadian mineral exploration company.
 Its primary focus is on developing a multi-commodity mineral property portfolio by identifying, acquiring and exploring North American mineral prospects in the precious metal, base metal and industrial metals sectors.